top of page

 What is Psychotherapy For Depression?

 Therapy for depression explores the role of past experiences and relationships in shaping self-understanding and interpersonal patterns that might be contributing to ones symptoms.
 Like many other diagnoses, depression can feel difficult to "shake off."
-A psychodynamic approach to therapy for depression emphasizes exploring contributors to pain that may exist outside conscious awareness.
-Additionally, psychodynamic therapy involves cultivating a therapeutic relationship that fosters insight into one's relationships.
+A psychodynamic approach to therapy for depression emphasizes exploring contributors to emotional distress that may exist outside conscious awareness.
 Acquiring a deeper understanding of the patterns in ones inter-personal and intra-personal relationships often yields important information regarding the depressive symptoms and their etiology.
 This approach can be enhanced by incorporating CBT techniques that focus on producing change around specific thought patterns and behaviors that perpetuate painful emotional cycles.

 Is Psychotherapy An Effective Treatment For Depression?

 Yes, psychotherapy is an effective treatment for depression.
 It provides a structured way to understand and manage negative thoughts, improve relationships, and develop coping skills.
-Cognitive-behavioral therapy (CBT) helps challenge depressive thinking, while psychodynamic therapy explores deeper emotional patterns.
+Cognitive-behavioral therapy (CBT) helps challenge depressive thinking, while psychodynamic therapy explores deeper emotional patterns that perpetuate distress outside conscious awareness.
 Studies show that therapy can be as effective as medication, with longer-lasting benefits and no side effects.
-It also helps men address underlying issues like anger, stress, or feelings of inadequacy, making it a powerful tool for lasting recovery.
+It also helps address underlying issues like anger, stress management, or feelings of inadequacy, making it a powerful tool for lasting recovery.

 DSCF3068_websize_edited_edited_edited_edited.jpg